How to Create a Company Page on LinkedIn [+ 7 Best Practices]

 Text-Only Posts

-When you want to share a personal story, experience or insight about a particular topic that requires a thoughtful explanation but not in length, then consider using text-only posts.
+When you want to share a personal story, experience, or insight about a particular topic that requires a thoughtful explanation but not in length, consider using text-only posts.
 The character limit for posts is 3000 characters.
-LinkedIn wants to keep users engaged on the platform so avoid using external links.
+LinkedIn prioritizes native content, and posts with external links may see lower reach.
 It may impact the reach of your posts negatively.

 Carousels

-Carousels are best for sharing tips, short presentations or case study.
+Carousels are best for sharing tips, short presentations, or case studies.
 Keep the presentation dimensions to 1080 x 1080 or 1920 x 1080 and save the document as a PDF.
 Try to design the presentation in a consistent format in terms of elements, fonts, and color scheme used.

 Articles